 Do you own any original Pokemon Cards?
 You may even have shiny Pokemon Cards stashed away.
-We discuss the rarity and value of them.
-Your Pokemon Cards could now be worth a staggering amount!
+We discuss the rarity and value of them to see if your Pokemon Cards could now be worth a staggering amount!

-Pokemon Cards are often used for collectors.
-However, there actual purpose is for the Pokemon Trading Card game.
-First introduced in 1996, over 25 billion Pokemon Cards have been sold.
+Pokemon cards are now collectors' items but there actual purpose is for the Pokemon Trading Card game.
+They were first introduced in 1996 and over 25 billion Pokemon Cards have been sold.

-There are three main types of Pokemon Card: actual Pokemon, energy cards and trainer cards.
-All are an integral part of the game.
+There are three main types of Pokemon Card: actual Pokemon, energy cards and trainer cards and all are an integral part of the game.
 There are also shiny variations which unsurprisingly tend to be the rarer and higher value cards.